Expeditions (board game): Gameplay

 Expeditions takes place in an alternative history version of 1920s Europe in the relative peace of the Great War's aftermath.
 Players represent heroes of the Great War on an expedition to Siberia, where a meteor has crashed and corrupted the nearby land with monstrous effects.
 Each player has a character, an animal companion, and a mech with unique abilities.
-A grid of upside down hex tiles is laid out, and they are flipped over as the area is explored, revealing tasks to be accomplished, corruption level, and the resources that can be gathered at that location.
-On their turn, players can take two of three potential actions–move to a different hex tile, play a card from their hand, and gather the benefit from their current tile–or can refresh to perform all three actions on their next turn and regain all played cards and workers.
-If a player moves to a face-down location, they draw corruption tokens summing to the tile's corruption level, which must be removed by paying Power and Guile–resources gained from playing cards–in order to progress.
+A grid of upside-down hex tiles is laid out, and they are flipped over as the area is explored, revealing tasks to be accomplished, corruption level, and the resources that can be gathered at that location.
+On their turn, players can take two of three potential actions (move to a different hex tile, play a card from their hand, and gather the benefit from their current tile) or refresh to perform all three actions on their next turn and regain all played cards and workers.

+If a player moves to a face-down location, they draw corruption tokens summing to the tile's corruption level, which must be removed by paying Power and Guile (resources gained from playing cards) in order to progress.
 Cards played give an instant benefit, an ongoing ability, and an ability if a worker is placed on the card.
 The quests on quest cards under a player's control can be completed to gain important rewards.
 There are many possible benefits that can be gained from gathering, including gaining cards or workers, upgrading their mech, melding meteorite cards for a permanent bonus, or gaining glory tokens in various glory categories.

 The game ends when a player gains a fourth glory token.
-Gained corruption and glory tokens tokens can be turned in for money, and the player with the most money at the end of the game is the winner.
+Gained corruption and glory tokens can be turned in for money, and the player with the most money at the end of the game is the winner.